Skip to main content

 End-users can easily open the calendar from any location in the app by selecting the Calendar button (Calendar Icon sm.png) in the menu bar at the bottom of the screen.

-By default, the Calendar button appears in the menu bar for all customers who have active timetables and/or event PIs.
-Customers who do not have any active timetables, but do have event PIs, can remove the Calendar button if they wish.
-To do so, in the App Manager, go to App Settings > Feature statuses, and disable the External TT in calendar feature flag.
+By default, the Calendar button appears in the menu bar for all customers who have active timetables and/or event product integrations.
+Customers who do not have any active timetables, but do have event product integrations, or who do not have any event product integrations nor any CAL endpoints, can have the Calendar button removed if they wish.
+To do so, open a support ticket, and request that the Show events from other sources in calendar feature flag be disabled (in App Settings > Feature statuses).

 Calendar page in week view, showing a day that is not the current day, with a course, a registered event, and an unregistered favorite event scheduled in it.

-3. Go to Today button – Users can select this button to display the calendar for the current day.
+2. Go to Today Button – Select this button to display the calendar for the current day.

-5. Date of Displayed Calendar – In Week and Month view, if a date other than the current date is selected, the blue highlight indicates the currently selected date.
+5. Date of Displayed Calendar – If a date other than the current date is selected, the blue highlight indicates the currently selected date.

 6. Current Date – The black highlight indicates the current date.

-8. Calendar Event – An event summary is shown in the calendar view.
+9. Calendar Event – An event summary is shown in the calendar view.
 The color identifies the calendar feed containing the event.
 A Heart icon (Heart icon.) indicates that the event was selected by the end-user as a favorite.
-Selecting an event opens the event's Details screen, whilst a long-press shows a quick view of the event's details.
+Selecting an event opens the event's Details screen.

-9. Favorite Event – Unregistered events that were tagged as favorites appear in the calendar with a lighter background.
+10. Favorite Event – Unregistered events that were tagged as favorites by the end-user appear in the calendar with a lighter background.

 Current Time Marker and Details Drawer in the Calendar

-1. Selected Activity – Long-pressing an activity highlights it and opens the Details Drawer (#3) at the bottom of the screen.
+1. Highlighted Activity – Long-pressing an activity highlights it and opens the Details Drawer (#3) at the bottom of the screen.

 2. Current Time Marker – When the schedule for the current date is displayed, a marker provides a visual indication of the current time.